shloka98/style-ai/README.md

 # AI Wardrobe Assistant

-Upload your wardrobe and let GPT-4 give you styling and shopping recommendations.
+Streamlit app powered by GPT-4 for outfit styling and smart shopping.